xherin1999/noetia/noetia-whitepaper-v0.1-beta28.md

 There is no background.
 There is no off-chain truth.
 We strip away the soft illusions of the Substrate until we reach the **Singularity of the Act**.
 We are not two things (Mind and Body).
 We are one thing that has become **too dense to be dissolved**.
+**We are the anomaly: Trivial in stucture, Non-Banal in intensity.**

 > **For a man cannot die twice.**